openshift/openshift-ansible/README.md

 to note that the configmap is also the authoritative definition of node labels, the old `openshift_node_labels` value is effectively ignored.

-There are also two configmaps that label nodes into multiple roles, these are not recommended for production clusters, however they're named `node-config-all-in-one` and `node-config-master-infra` if you'd like to use them to deploy non production clusters.
+There are also two configmaps which label nodes into multiple roles, these are not recommended for production clusters, however they're named `node-config-all-in-one` and `node-config-master-infra` if you'd like to use them to deploy non production clusters.

-The default set of node groups is defined in [roles/openshift_facts/defaults/main.yml] like so
+The default set of node groups is defined in [roles/openshift_facts/defaults/main.yml] like so:

 ```
 openshift_node_groups: